redandbluefi/redandblue-after/docs/Local HTTPS.md

 (e.g. hot reloading doesn't seem to work yet under HTTPS)

 This is also self-signed certificate and is not trusted, so you'll need to add the exception in browser.

+Functionality for HTTPS has been setup in `src/index.js`.